Siris2314/NecroFinance/README.md

 Now here are a list of features currently present in NecroFinance, and also how some of the user data is stored:

+        - Add Stocks: Adds stock to your portfolio, stored in a local SQL database
+        - Remove Stocks: Removes stocks from your portfolio, removes it from database as well
+        - Show Stock Portfolio: Brings up a table that displays the stock that you own and the respective number of shares, only available in browser format for now
+        - Wipe/Erase Portfolio: Completely erase all stocks and shares in your current portfolio
+        - Show Diversification: Brings up a pie chart visual that show's how diverse your stock portfolio is, available in browser, png, jpg format